Distributed Multisensor ISAC: MS ISAC Access and Estimation

-According to the subsection on Multi-Sensor Radio Access and Scheduling it is reasonable to distinguish between the broadcast mode and multi-sensor ISAC access.
+\textbf{Broadcast and multi-sensor access.} According to the subsection on Multi-Sensor Radio Access and Scheduling, it is reasonable to distinguish between the broadcast mode and multi-sensor \gls{isac} access.
 In the first case, each transmitter serves several sensing receivers, which provides simultaneous measurements and, thus, instantaneously multiplies the information about the target.
-This applies, e.g., if the sensing nodes are receive-only sniffers deployed as part of a distributed infrastructure or acting as deployable sniffers in the reduced \gls{cpcl}-mode as described in section II.
-In case of MS ISAC, the orthogonal multiplexed sensing links must share the same channel by proper allocation of the RBs in the \gls{ofdm} frequency-time frame as described in the subsection on Multi-Sensor Radio Access and Scheduling.
+This applies, e.g., if the sensing nodes are receive-only sniffers deployed as part of a distributed infrastructure or acting as deployable sniffers in the reduced \gls{cpcl}-mode as described in \cref{sec:architectures}.
+In case of \gls{msisac}, the orthogonal multiplexed sensing links must share the same channel by proper allocation of the \glspl{rb} in the \gls{ofdm} frequency-time frame as described in the subsection on Multi-Sensor Radio Access and Scheduling.
 Obviously, resource sharing should be made adaptive according to the number and dynamics of targets, as well as the multipath propagation situation.

-For the purpose of MS ISAC radio access in DL or UL, we must adjust the distribution of RB in the frequency-time frame by OFDMA.
-From the instantaneous ISAC \gls{csi} and KPI estimates transmitted via the UL to the central unit (CU) of a distributed base station, a resource scheduler can decide how much resources per link have to be spent to follow the dynamically changing parameters of the respective target.
-Later on, when the moving target is tracked and the dynamic situation changes according to the targets position and velocity vector relative to the baseline of the sensor links, the RB distribution will be updated.
+For the purpose of \gls{msisac} radio access in \gls{dl} or \gls{ul}, we must adjust the distribution of \glspl{rb} in the frequency-time frame by \gls{ofdma}.
+From the instantaneous \gls{isac} \gls{csi} and \gls{kpi} estimates transmitted via the \gls{ul} to the \gls{cu} of a distributed base station, a resource scheduler can decide how many resources per link have to be spent to follow the dynamically changing parameters of the respective target.
+Later on, when the moving target is tracked, and the dynamic situation changes according to the target's position and velocity vector relative to the baseline of the sensor links, the \gls{rb} distribution will be updated.